dselsam/certigrad/README.md

 ## Performance

 Provable correctness need not come at the expense of computational efficiency: proofs need only be checked once and they introduce no ongoing costs or runtime overhead.
-Although the algorithms we verify in this work lack many optimizations, most of the time training machine learning systems is spent multiplying matrices, and we are able to acheive competitive performance simply by linking with an optimized library for matrix operations (Eigen).
+Although the algorithms we verify in this work lack many optimizations, most of the time training machine learning systems is spent multiplying matrices, and we are able to achieve competitive performance simply by linking with an optimized library for matrix operations (Eigen).
 We trained an Auto-Encoding Variational Bayes (AEVB) model on MNIST using ADAM and find that our performance is competitive with TensorFlow (on CPUs).

 We include a script to train an AEVB on MNIST using ADAM: